 Every class member should be fully prepared to discuss the materials assigned for each class even if they are not a discussion leader.
 Class members should work during class with the professor and discussion leaders to discuss and explore the assigned materials.
 If you want, you can email me prior to class with supplemental materials you find that you think might be useful to share with the group.
 If we do not complete an assignment on one day, we will usually pick up on that assignment in the next class, so you should still be prepared to discuss those materials.
 Even when there is overlap, you should always prepare any new assigned materials as well.
 Your participation as a class member counts as part of your class participation score.
-See Guidance for Discussants and Discussion Leaders.
+See Guidance for Discussants, Discussion Leaders, and Panels.

 Participation as a discussion leader.

 Towards the end of the semester, class will be run as scholarly panels, like you would see at an academic conference.
 One student will serve as moderator, and the others will be panelists.
 See Guidance for Discussants and Discussion Panels.